Holdout-Loss-Based Data Selection for LLM Finetuning via In-Context Learning: Additional Experiments

 \subsection{Additional Results Using LoRA}

 To assess the effectiveness of our method across different parameter updating paradigms, we conduct LoRA training using {LLaMA-3-8B-Instruct}.
 Table~\ref{tab:lora_results} reports win rates for LoRA with our reweighting method relative to regular LoRA training across various alignment methods and datasets.
-Each value represents the percentage of responses judged closer to the target by {GPT-4o\_2024-08-06}, with higher values indicating better performance.
-The results demonstrate that our method consistently improves alignment, even under the LoRA parameter updating setting.
+Each value represents the percentage of responses judged closer to the target by {GPT-4o (2024-08-06), with higher values indicating better performance when our method is applied.
+The results demonstrate that our method consistently improves alignment, including under the LoRA parameter updating setting.